-The state of Illinois maintains the primary responsibility for funding TRS.
+The State of Illinois maintains the primary responsibility for funding TRS.
 The Illinois Pension Code, as amended by Public Act 88-0593 and subsequent acts, provides that for years 2010 through 2045, the minimum contribution to the System for each fiscal year shall be an amount determined to be sufficient to bring the total assets of the System up to 90 percent of the total actuarial liabilities of the System by the end of fiscal year 2045.

 Contributions from active members and TRS contributing employers are also required by the Illinois Pension Code.
 The contribution rates are specified in the pension code.
 The active member contribution rate for the year ended June 30, 2016, was 9.4 percent of creditable earnings.
+On July 1, 2016, the rate dropped to 9.0 percent of pay due to expiration of the Early Retirement Option (ERO).
 The member contribution, which may be paid on behalf of employees by the employer, is submitted to TRS by the Regional Office of Education No. 12.

 On behalf contributions to TRS - The State of Illinois makes employer pension contributions on behalf of the Regional Office of Education No. 12.
-For the year ended June 30, 2016, State of Illinois contributions recognized by the Regional Office of Education No. 12 were based on the State's proportionate share of the collective net pension liability associated with the Regional Office of Education No. 12, and the Regional Office of Education No. 12 recognized revenue and expenditures of \$280,850 in pension contributions from the State of Illinois.
+For the year ended June 30, 2017, State of Illinois contributions recognized by the Regional Office of Education No. 12 were based on the State's proportionate share of the collective net pension liability associated with the Regional Office of Education No. 12, and the Regional Office of Education No. 12 recognized revenue and expenditures of \$409,060 in pension contributions from the State of Illinois.

 2.2 formula contributions - Employers contribute 0.58 percent of total creditable earnings for the 2.2 formula change.
 The contribution rate is specified by statute.
-Contributions for the year ended June 30, 2016, were \$3,044, and are deferred because they were paid after the June 30, 2015 measurement date.
+Contributions for the year ended June 30, 2017, were \$3,118, and are deferred because they were paid after the June 30, 2016 measurement date.

 Federal and special trust fund contributions - When TRS members are paid from federal and special trust funds administered by the Regional Office of Education No. 12, there is a statutory requirement for the Regional Office of Education No. 12 to pay an employer pension contribution from those funds.
-Under a policy adopted by the TRS Board of Trustees that has been in effect since the fiscal year, ended June 30, 2006, employer contributions for employees paid from federal and special trust funds will be the same as the State contribution rate to TRS.
+Under a policy adopted by the TRS Board of Trustees that has been in effect since the fiscal year ended June 30, 2006, employer contributions for employees paid from federal and special trust funds will be the same as the State contribution rate to TRS.
 Public Act 98-0674 now requires the two rates to be the same.

-For the year ended June 30, 2016, the employer pension contribution was 36.06 percent of salaries paid from federal and special trust funds.
-For the year ended June 30, 2016, there were no salaries paid from federal and special trust funds that required employer contributions.
+For the year ended June 30, 2017, the employer pension contribution was 38.54 percent of salaries paid from federal and special trust funds.
+For the year ended June 30, 2017, there were no salaries paid from federal and special trust funds that required employer contributions.